Birthday: July 15

-He made his television debut at age seven in the sitcom series "That's My Mama," and continued to star in series such as "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
-His television credits include more than two dozen television guest starring roles such as "Suddenly Susan," "Arliss," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love," "The Cosby Show" and "Diagnosis Murder."
-Additionally, he had a recurring role on "Hangin' with Mr. Cooper."
+St. John made his television debut at age 7 in the series "That's My Mama," and continued to star in series such as "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
+His additional television credits include guest-starring roles in "Diagnosis Murder" on the Network, "Suddenly Susan," "Arliss," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
+He had a recurring role on "Hangin' with Mr. Cooper."

 St. John's feature film credits include "The Champ," "Top of the Heap," "Avatarmania" and "Pandora's Box."

-St. John has formed his own production company to produce and direct his own projects.
-In 1995 he produced and hosted the CBS series "CBS Soap Break," an up close and personal look at CBS soap stars.
-He has also written, produced, directed and hosted two installments of a behind-the-scenes video series titled "Backstage Pass to the Daytime Emmys."
-He also exercised his hosting chops as a co-host on the red carpet for TV Guide Channel's 2007 Golden Globes pre-show.
+St. John formed a production company to produce and direct his own projects.
+In 1995 he produced and hosted the CBS series "CBS Soap Break," an up-close and personal look at CBS soap stars.
+Also, he has written, produced, directed and hosted two installments of a behind-the-scenes video series titled "Backstage Pass to the Daytime Emmys."
+He exercised his hosting chops as a co-host on the red carpet for TV Guide Channel's 2007 Golden Globes pre-show.

 St. John, who is active with the Juvenile Diabetes Foundation, American Diabetes Foundation and PETA, has three children: Julian, Paris and Lola.